 Once you feel confident in a general direction, start researching coaches who are in that area.
 Finding a tunnel coach that you wish to fly with.
 Watch how they fly, watch them coach if you can.

 Contact your coach directly, schedule some time at their local tunnel or during a tunnel camp, and get ready to fly!

 Before you fly remember that you have informed yourself, done your research, and chose the right coach.
 This is empowering, but doesn't mean you know what or how the coach should teach you.
 Trust in your coach and let them mold you into a truly great flyer!

 Remember to take your time, focus on what you are currently learning, not just the end goal, and most importantly HAVE FUN!!
-To find a coach, please visit our tunnel coach database or find a coach using the coach section on each tunnel profile page.

 Join our mailing list for the latest indoor skydiving updates delivered directly to your inbox.